rubocop-lts/rubocop-ruby3_0/README.md

 ## 🔧 Basic Usage

-The following is optional.
-We'll discuss why you might want to do this after you see what it does.

-If you are using Rails, building a Rubygem, or not using RSpec, see ["Advanced Usage"][#advanced-usage].
+If you are using Rails, building a Rubygem, or not using RSpec, see ["Advanced Usage"](#advanced-usage).
-Otherwise, if you use plain Ruby and RSpec, you can add to the top of your project's `.rubocop.yml` configuration file:
+Otherwise, if you using this in plain Ruby _and_ RSpec, you can add to the top of your project's `.rubocop.yml` configuration file:

 ```yaml
 inherit_gem: